Nelsonwin/Project-0/README.md

-# Project-0
+# Project-0_work
-Recreate the aesthetics of the design we were given on figma
+Work on the project until it is ready to be merged with the main one